Lean Startup vs Business Plan: Which Approach Wins More Funding?

 Traditional Business Plan Resources

-1. Start with free templates from SCORE or your local Small Business Development Center.
+1. Start with free templates from business development organizations or small business centers.
 Don't pay for expensive planning software at first.

-2. Use industry research from IBISWorld or Statista for market review.
-Many libraries give free access to these databases.
+2. Use industry research databases for market review.
+Many libraries give free access to these resources.

 3. Create financial estimates in Google Sheets or Excel.
 Keep it simple—backers care more about your assumptions than complex formulas.